 "I am inspired by timeless landscapes, for example a dusty road between isolated poplar trees with a solitary cottage perhaps occupying the distant hills.
 It is as if the impediments of a window pane have suddenly been erased and natural daylight floods through.
 Scenes I have witnessed, especially in Pembrokeshire and abroad, have strongly influenced me."

 Dewi Tudur's first major solo exhibition in North Wales was with us in 2011.
 He also had exhibitions in 2013 & 2016.
 He exhibited again with a major solo show & book launch in November 2018.
-Dewi is set to return December 2019.
+Dewi had another solo exhibition in December 2019 affectionatly entitled 'Guto a'r Gwas Glas / Dewey and the Dragonfly'.
+Dewi Tudur returns with a new body of work in March 2021.